FreeCulturist/retrobreaker-revived/README.md

-# Retro Breaker - a brick breaker game with a retro style for Android
+# Retro Breaker Revived - a brick breaker game with a retro style for Android

 ## Introduction